dbayardAWS/lakeform_labs/Part1.md

 ## Create the Lake Formation Administrator user

 First, we will create a user who will be our Lake Formation administrator.
-For this lab, she will have the overall AdministratorAccess policy.
-If you wanted to use a smaller set of permissions, refer to the [documentation](https://docs.aws.amazon.com/lake-formation/latest/dg/permissions-reference.html#persona-dl-admin),
+For this lab, she will have the overall acount AdministratorAccess policy.
+If you wanted to use a smaller set of permissions, you can refer to the [Lake Formation documentation](https://docs.aws.amazon.com/lake-formation/latest/dg/permissions-reference.html#persona-dl-admin) for specifcs.

 * Navigate to the IAM Console